Menorrhagia (Heavy Menstrual Bleeding)

 Pediatric Considerations

-- Adolescents with HMB should be evaluated for possible bleeding disorders, especially von Willebrand disease and qualitative platelet dysfunction.
+Due to immaturity of the hypothalamic-pituitary-ovarian axis, adolescents are at risk of irregular and HMB.
+Of note, adolescents with heavy bleeding should be evaluated for possible bleeding disorders, especially von Willebrand disease and qualitative platelet dysfunction.

 General Prevention

-- Combined oral contraceptives may prevent HMB, particularly when progesterone is dominant.
+- Combined oral contraceptives may prevent HMB particularly when progesterone is dominant.
 Lower estrogen doses result in less menstrual bleeding.

 - Progesterone-only contraceptives may reduce overall blood loss but often result in irregular bleeding.